 The ukulele is an enjoyable and fairly simple instrument to play.
-Originating from Hawaii, since it was first made within the nineteenth century, it rapidly turned way more than a traditional instrument.
+Originating from Hawaii, since it was first made within the nineteenth century, it rapidly turned into way more than a traditional instrument.

 As with guitars, you’ll need new strings for your uke from time to time.
 However, discovering the best ukulele strings may be hard, especially with all the different types of strings on the market.
 What strings are on a ukulele?
 What are the perfect uke strings?